Syntax

 .
 Dynamic HTML tags in Latte must always be paired.
 Their alternative is

-Because Latte is a secure templating system, it checks that the resulting tag name is valid and contains no unwanted or malicious values.
-It also ensures that the end tag name is always the same as the opening tag name.
+Because Latte is a secure templating system, it checks that the resulting tag name is valid and does not contain any unwanted or malicious values.
+It also ensures that the end tag name always matches the opening tag name.

 Comments